-There’s been a lot of click-grabbing headlines about the solar industry over the past year, but when you look at the data, the trends driving this industry are clear: solar is becoming more and more affordable, and the home solar market is growing to include more and more low- and moderate-income households – and steadily growing, period!
+There’s been a lot of click-grabbing headlines about the solar industry over the past year, but when you look at the data, the trends driving this industry are clear: home solar prices are becoming more affordable, and the home solar market is growing to include more low- and moderate-income households – and steadily growing, period!

 If you’re in the home solar industry, you’re probably seeing these trends in your day-to-day business – but in case you need proof, some new studies have the numbers to back it up.